wade-r/azuki/README.md

-# dumb
+# Azuki
-Dumb is a simple Map evaluation tool
+Azuki is a simple Map evaluation tool

 # Supported Expressions